pink-gorilla/ui-pprint-frisk/README.md

 Documentation:

 - we ship static images and css files that we collect from selected npm modules.
-This makes it easier to consume gorilla-ui library.
+This makes it easier to consume ui-gorilla library.

 # embed